OSC/ood-reporting-utils/README.md

 And the ruby variant:
 ```
 [ood-reporting-utils(main)]  ./count_ood_apps.rb
-The user johrstrom has access to:
+The user johrstrom has access to these Open OnDemand 3.0.3 apps:
   27 system installed applications.
   10 shared applications.